lkesteloot/unsong/unsong.md

 I didn’t know if anyone cared whether Sarah and I were ready, but I squeezed her hand and said “We’re ready too.”

 Sohu stood in front of the supercomputer and started to sing.
-She began: “ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN…”
+She began: “ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”

 Caelius stared at the terminal.
 As soon as the process started, THARMAS would be generating Names every few seconds.

-“…MEH-MEH-MEH-MEH-MEH-MEH!”
+“...
+MEH-MEH-MEH-MEH-MEH-MEH!”

 Nothing looked different except Sohu’s eyes, which glassed over for a split second.
 For a moment we all just stood there, silently.
 Then a gong sounded.

 “Our first Name!” said Caelius.
-“Let’s see if…”
+“Let’s see if...”

 Then another gong.
 Then another.
 Then a fourth.
 Then Uncle Vihaan ran towards the computer as fast as he could.
 “CAELIUS GET AWAY!” he shouted.
 “What the—” asked Caelius, but Vihaan grabbed him and threw him aside as the old man pulled on something hidden in his suit jacket and exploded and then everything was light and heat and pain.